rwxrob/zet/docs/690/README.md

 Use `echo "\$(<"$path")"` Instead of `cat` in Bash
 ```

-But the backslash shows up in the rendered title on GitHub, which can
-really confuse people since that is even within a literal (backticks)
+But the backslash shows up in the rendered title on GitHub, which can really confuse people since that is even within a literal (backticks) block.
-block.

 I'm sorry.
 I love Pandoc.
 But that's just fucked up.

-So this means that I have settled on CommonMark + GFM Tables (which,
-other than this shitty problem with `$`, is 100% Pandoc Markdown
-compatible) for everything I do from now on.
-This means no math support
-other than putting it into a code fence, as the R language does.
+So this means that I have settled on CommonMark + GFM Tables (which, other than this shitty problem with `$`, is 100% Pandoc Markdown compatible) for everything I do from now on.
+This means no math support other than putting it into a code fence, as the R language does.

-    #pandoc #bugs #commonmark #latex #markdown #writing #coding
+Besides, I can just use fenced code blocks with `math` as a syntax as well with GFM.
+Pandoc has no support for that and likely never will.